finos/rune-dsl/documentation/rosetta-modelling-component.md

 A report consists of an inter-connected set of regulatory obligations, which a regulated entity must implement to produce data as required by the relevant regulator.

-Generically, the Rosetta DSL allows to specify any report using 3 types of rules:
+Generically, the Rosetta DSL allows to specify any report using three types of rules:

 - timing - when to report,
 - eligibility - whether to report, and